joern42/imscp/docs/Debian/INSTALL.md

 # i-MSCP installation on Debian like distributions

-## Supported distribution and versions
+## Supported distributions and versions

 - Any released Debian version:     ≥ **8/Jessie**
 - Any released Devuan version:     ≥ **1.0/Jessie**